-In addition to the Demonstration, the State has also begun its first year of implementation planning for an All Payer Model, Section 1115 Medicare Demonstration through the Center for Medicare and Medicaid Innovation (CMMI).
-The All Payer Model Medicare Demonstration and the Global Commitment to Health Medicaid Demonstration are expected to complement each other to support systemic delivery reform efforts.
+In addition to the Demonstration, the State has also begun its first year of implementation planning for the Vermont All-Payer Accountable Care Organization Model Agreement (All-Payer Model), Section 1115A Medicare Demonstration through the Center for Medicare and Medicaid Innovation (CMMI).
+The All-Payer Model Medicare Demonstration and the Global Commitment to Health Medicaid Demonstration are expected to complement each other to support systemic delivery reform efforts.
 Using the payment flexibility provided through both Demonstrations, alignment across public and private payers is expected.
-A brief description of the Medicaid public managed care model and current reform efforts is provided below.
+A brief description of the Medicaid public managed care-like model and current reform efforts is provided below.

-Public Managed Care Model
+Public Managed Care-Like Model

-The Agency of Human Services (AHS), as Vermont's Single State Medicaid Agency, is responsible for oversight of the managed care-like Medicaid model.
+The Agency of Human Services (AHS), as Vermont's Single State Medicaid Agency, is responsible for oversight of the managed care-like Medicaid delivery system.
 The Department of Vermont Health Access (DVHA) operates the Medicaid program as if it were a Managed Care Organization in accordance with federal managed care regulations.
-Program requirements and responsibilities are delineated in an intergovernmental agreement (IGA) between AHS and DVHA.
+Program requirements and responsibilities are delineated in an inter-governmental agreement (IGA) between AHS and DVHA.
 DVHA also has sub-agreements with the other State entities that provide specialty care for Global Commitment (GC) enrollees (e.g., mental health services, developmental disability services, and specialized child and family services).
 As such, since the inception of the GC Demonstration, DVHA and its IGA partners have modified operations to meet Medicaid managed care requirements, including requirements related to network adequacy, access to care, beneficiary information, grievances, quality assurance, and quality improvement.
 Per the External Quality Review Organization's annual findings, DVHA and its IGA partners have achieved exemplary compliance rates in meeting Medicaid managed care requirements.
 Departments of Vermont State government that participate in the provision of covered services to enrollees under the Demonstration are outlined, in brief, below.